MatthewThirkettle/MatthewThirkettle.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at Cornell University.
-My primary research interests include Econometrics, Networks, and Industrial Organization.
-I have a particular interest in econometric methods for networks.
-I am currently on the job market and I expect to graduate in Spring 2020.
+I an Assistant Professor of Economics at Rice University.
+I joined the department in 2020 after receiving my Ph.D. from Cornell university.
+My research focuses on econometric issues in social networks and in models of discrete choice under limited consideration.

-My website is located at <https://matthewthirkettle.com>, which contains my CV and research materials.
+My website is located at <https://matthewthirkettle.com>.

 My job market paper can be downloaded [here](https://matthewthirkettle.github.io/files/Thirkettle_Job_Market_Paper.pdf).

+My job market paper can be downloaded [here](https://matthewthirkettle.github.io/files/Thirkettle_Identification_Missing_Links.pdf).